 All manufacturers are different, but you must read the warranty and make sure you follow the procedures it lays out for you.
 That generally means only using authorized service centers.
 Taking the vehicle to a third-party will in most cases void the warranty.

-The statute itself lays out the remedies a consumer is eligible for when successfully winning a case under the Lemon Law in California, these include:
+The statute itself lays out the remedies a consumer is eligible for when successfully winning a case under the Lemon Law in CA, these include:

 There are no specific remedies for leased vehicles in the California Lemon Law, however the lessor is usually awarded the pay-off amount that is due to terminate the lease agreement.